 2- Red cardinals are often seen in the bright white trees because they stay in their habits through the winter.
-At night, you may see a night owl.
 Try your hand at drawing a cardinal and color it the red of the male cardinal.
-Add one of these friends to your winter birch tree scene.
+Add this friend to your winter birch tree scene.
 You can also add different words from the newspaper or letters that spell your family name on the bottom of the picture.
-Or you could use the same idea to make a snowflake pattern with the strips of paper.
-Many possibilities!